twe4ked/odin.bz/_posts/2014-02-04-hacker-artist-underground.markdown

 link: http://www.wired.com/magazine/2012/01/ff_ux/all/1
 ---

-> &ldquo;In a dream, it would have been more complicated.&rdquo;
+> "In a dream, it would have been more complicated."